Regulations: Latest news and analysis articles

 Gian Maria Olivetti joned Federal-Mogul in 2007 as VP, pistons, rings and liners.
 He was previously at Fiat Group, where he was executive director, worldwide engines and transmissions, responsible for Iveco.
 He talked to Simon Warburton at Federal-Mogul's recent Media Technology Day at the company's Wiesbaden plant near Frankfurt about key elements of the business including legislation, the future of ICE engines, CO2 emissions and materials.

 America's Steel Market Development Institute (SMDI) is a business unit of the American Iron and Steel Institute (AISI).
 Founded in August 2008, the SMDI was previously known as AISI's Market Development programme.

-- GENEVA SHOW: World premieres [final list]
+- MOSCOW SHOW: World premieres - final list

 - Tesla: The Californian start-up that made head way on the automotive giants